Graduate School Timeline

 - Do some research!

-- Plan to take the GRE/other required test, and start studying
+- Plan to take the GRE/other required standardized test, and start studying

 - Plan out your timeline for application materials, narrow down the schools on your list; use the trackng sheet to stay organized

 - Reach out to the schools that interest you for more information; consider visiting your top choices